 - “T.V.
 Eye” by Wylde Ratttz (01:24:00): Dewey flees from Horace Green Prep after making a poorly worded statement about his relationship with the students.
 The song plays briefly and then fades when Black’s character arrives at his home.

 - “Ride Into the Sun” by The Velvet Underground (01:24:00): Dewey argues with Patty.
 Ned asks them to stop.
-Dewey agrees to move out.
+Dewey agrees to move out as the School of Rock soundtrack song continues.

 - “Heal Me, I’m Heartsick” by No Vacancy (01:31:00): Battle of the Bands begins.
 Dewey’s former group performs on stage.
 Black’s character tells his new bandmates to focus.